Chat Interface

 Assistants

-An Assistant is a personalized configuration for the selected model, such as preset prompts and parameters.
-These settings help the model better align with your expected workflow.
+Assistants are used to apply personalized settings to a selected model, such as preset prompts and parameter presets.
+These settings allow the chosen model to better meet your expected workflow.

 Topics

-New Topic Creates a new topic under the current assistant.
+New Topic creates a new topic within the current assistant.

-Web Search Requires configuration of web search information in settings.
-Search results are provided as context to the LLM.
-See Web Search Mode.
+Web Search requires configuring web search-related information in the settings.
+Search results are returned to the large model as context.
+See Web Search Mode for details.

-Knowledge Base Enables the knowledge base.
-See Knowledge Base Tutorial.
+Knowledge Base enables the knowledge base feature.
+See Knowledge Base Tutorial for details.

-MCP Server Enables MCP server functionality.
-See MCP Usage Tutorial.
+MCP Server enables the MCP server feature.
+See MCP Usage Tutorial for details.

-Generate Image Hidden by default.
-For models that support image generation (e.g., Gemini), manually enable this button to generate images.
+Generate Image is not displayed by default.
+For models that support image generation (e.g., Gemini), you need to manually toggle it on to generate images.

-Due to technical reasons, you must manually enable this button to generate images.
-This button will be removed after optimization.
+Due to technical reasons, you must manually toggle the button to generate images.
+This button will be removed once this feature is optimized.

-Select Model Switches to the specified model for subsequent conversations while preserving context.
+Select Model switches to the specified model for the subsequent conversation, while retaining the context.

-Clear Messages Deletes all content in this topic.
+Clear Messages deletes all content under this topic.

-Expand Enlarges the dialog box for long text input.
+Expand enlarges the chat box for entering long texts.

-Clear Context Truncates the context available to the model without deleting content—the model "forgets" previous conversation content.
+Clear Context truncates the context available to the model without deleting the content, meaning the model will "forget" previous conversation content.

-Translate Translates the current input box content into English.
+Translate translates the content in the current input box into English.

 Model Settings

-Model settings synchronize with the Model Settings parameters in assistant settings.
-See Edit Assistant.
+Model settings are synchronized with the Model Settings in Assistant Settings.
+See Assistant Settings for details.

-In chat settings, only the model settings apply to the current assistant.
-Other settings apply globally.
-For example, setting the message style to bubbles applies to all topics under all assistants.
+In Conversation Settings, only the model settings apply to the current assistant; other settings apply globally.
+For example, if you set the message style to bubble, it will be bubble style in any topic of any assistant.

 Message Settings